facebookresearch/pytorchvideo/README.md

 Key features include:

-- Extensive video model zoo with accompanying benchmarks.
+- **Based on PyTorch:** Built using PyTorch.
+Makes it easy to use all of the PyTorch-ecosystem components.
-- Extensive data loaders supporting different datasets.
+- **Reproducible Model Zoo:** Variety of state of the art pretrained video models and their associated benchmarks that are ready to use.
-- Specialized video-focused components with accelerated on-hardware performance.
+  Complementing the model zoo, PyTorchVideo comes with extensive data loaders supporting different datasets.
-- Config-free modular and easy to use implementations.
+- **Efficient Video Components:** Video-focused fast and efficient components that are easy to use.
+Supports accelerated inference on hardware.

 ## Installation